Multimodal classification of forest biodiversity potential from 2D orthophotos and 3D airborne laser scanning point clouds: Acknowledgements and funding

 \section{Acknowledgements and funding}

 This research was enabled by support and funding provided by Ambolt AI, AI Denmark and The Pioneer Centre for Artificial Intelligence (DNRF grant number P1).
 This work has been partially supported by the Spanish project PID2022-136436NB-I00 and by ICREA under the ICREA Academia programme.
-CI acknowledges support from the Danish National Research Foundation (DNRF) through the TreeSense center of excellence.
+CI acknowledges support from the Danish National Research Foundation (DNRF) through TreeSense, the Center for Remote Sensing and Deep Learning of Global Tree Resources (DNRF192).
 The authors declare no conflict of interest.